michielgrotenhuis/hub/docs/marketing/press-kits.md

 [PHONE]
 ```

-*For questions or custom support with your press kit, please contact your store.icu partner representative.*
+*For questions or custom support with your press kit, please contact your store.icu partner representative or send an email partners@store.icu*